SSH tunnel connections

 | u75 | ssh-ed25519 AAAA...76RH materialize | ssh-ed25519 AAAA...hLYV materialize |

-2. Log in to your SSH bastion server and add the keys from the previous step:
+2. Log in to your SSH bastion server and add each key to the bastion authorized_keys file:

 # Command for Linux